RasaHQ/starter-pack-intentless-policy/README.md

 - TED frequently makes predictions with very high confidence values (~0.99) so will often override what the `IntentlessPolicy` is doing.
-- TED and the `IntentlessPolicy` are trying to solve similar problems, so your system is easier to read about if you just use one or the other.
+- TED and the `IntentlessPolicy` are trying to solve similar problems, so your system is easier to reason about if you just use one or the other.

 ### Testing the Policy